 How Much Bacteria Does RO Remove?

 Reverse osmosis has a high level of effectiveness when it comes to removing bacteria and viruses from drinking water.
-These contaminants are known as organic material, and a good reverse osmosis filtration system is capable of removing bacteria at 99.9% effectiveness.
-Common examples of the types of bacteria and viruses that reverse osmosis can remove are Shigella, E. coli, Salmonella, Hepatitis A, Rotavirus, and Norovirus.
+These contaminants are known as organic material, and a good reverse osmosis filtration system is capable of removing bacteria up 99.9% effectiveness.
+Common examples of the types of bacteria and viruses that reverse osmosis can remove are Campylobacter, Shigella, E. coli, Salmonella, Hepatitis A, Rotavirus, and Norovirus.

 Other Contaminants Reverse Osmosis Water Filters Remove